ntmedina/ntmedina.github.io/_posts/2017-07-23-design-without-bounderies.md

 ---
 layout: post
 title: 'Design without boundaries'
-description: 'There is no limit to knowledge, learning & experimentation'
+description: 'Designers should code?
+This question and what you think is not important at all, just do what you have to do'
 thumbnail: '../assets/post-images/2017-07-23-design-without-boundaries/cover.png'
 ---